11 Weirdest Airports In the United States 11 Weirdest Airports In the United States

 Background:

 The land on which the airport is situated was once owned by the Dotson family.
-In addition to residing here, some of them also passed away there, as shown by graves dating back to 1857 that airport planners discovered.
+Graves found by airport planners that date back to 1857 show that some of them not only lived here but also passed away there.

 According to local law, moving a grave can only be done with the next of kin's consent.
 When none could be discovered, engineers dug the graves into the tarmac, and ever since, the Dotson family has been a welcome sight for visitors to runway 10.